Title

 Executive Order No. 10 establishes allowances for flight personnel, restores longevity pay for officers, sets rental allowances for officers stationed in the provinces, and repeals or modifies inconsistent orders and regulations, ensuring consistency and coherence in the compensation and benefits provided to military personnel.

-Officers and enlisted men of the Philippine Air Force who are ordered by competent authority to participate regularly and frequently in aerial flight.
+Officers and enlisted men of the Philippine Air Force who, by order of competent authority, are required to participate regularly and frequently in aerial flight and in consequence do participate in such flight.

-They receive additional compensation equivalent to 25 percent of the monthly base pay of non-flying personnel of the same rank and grade.
+It is equivalent to 25% of the monthly base pay received by non-flying personnel of the same rank and grade.

-Yes, payment of longevity pay to officers who have already acquired the right under the law is restored.
+It restores the payment of longevity pay to officers of the Philippine Army who have already acquired such right and privilege under the law.

-Rental allowances vary by rank: Colonel P60, Lieutenant Colonel P50, Major P40, Captain P30, First Lieutenant P25, and Second Lieutenant P25 per month.
+It sets monthly rental allowances by rank: Colonel P60; Lieutenant Colonel P50; Major P40; Captain P30; First Lieutenant P25; Second Lieutenant P25.

-It repeals or modifies Executive Order Numbered Four dated July 11, 1946, and other inconsistent orders and regulations.
+Executive Order No. 4 dated July 11, 1946, and other inconsistent orders and regulations, are repealed or modified accordingly.

 Analyze Cases Smarter, Faster